Menu

 • On public transportation, you MUST validate your train and bus tickets.
 Commercial transportation is known to seek tourists out, expecting you might not know the rules.
 Ticket checkers can suddenly jump on a train, do a sweep, and then be off.
 You will pay a fine.

 • An Italian meal is a generous amount of fantastic food delivered in multiple courses.
-The courses include; The Antipasto course, which is an appetizer.
-Often a cured meat platter with marinated vegetables or a fresh tomato mozzarella salad.
+The courses include The Antipasto course, which is an appetizer.
+Often, a cured meat platter with marinated vegetables or a fresh tomato mozzarella salad.
 The Primo is the first course, usually pasta, but it can also include soup, polenta, salad, and risotto.
 The Secondo is the second course, which involves chicken, meat, or fish and is not large servings.
 The Contorno is a platter of vegetables that comes with the main course.
 Finally, Dolce.
-A sweet dessert.
+It’s a sweet dessert.
 Cappuccino is very common in the Dolce course.

 • Don’t ask for substitutions at restaurants; that is not well received.